Back online

 Tech stuff

 I went back to GitHub and set up mirrors for my most common repositories.
-Mainly, the one I use for studying, with all the notes and code int it.
-As much as I’d like to avoid reliance on that place, having been “sanctioned” several times before, it provides a very stable backup.
+For example, the one I use for studying, which contains all my notes and code.
+As much as I’d like to avoid reliance on that site, having been “sanctioned” several times before, it provides a very stable backup.
 The fact I joined a student organisation that uses GitHub for development doesn’t help. :)

 I made a 1kb-sized landing page, available here among other places.
 Though it was just a fun challenge over an evening, it’s actually rather professional, and I connected it to a new domain that’ll probably be my “serious businessman” space, with name-surname in it and all.
 With servers down, I tried hosting this tiny “site” on Cloudflare Pages, but it didn’t work out.
 Something to do with Firefox.